Raja Almost Kills Wrestler On Stream, Israel Bombs Yemen and Gaza (Pt. 1)

 You know, a lot of young people don't like Maduro.

-Seems like older people like Maduro, but young people don't.
+Like older people like Maduro, but young people don't.

 So, yeah.

-Okay, yo, so look at that.
+So, look at that.

 Boom.

-So Demetrius Raps right now is in the chat.
+So, Demetrius raps right now is in the chat.

-This one's the homies.
+This one with the homies.

 He's the one that actually sent me this TikTok right here.